doubleiis02/the-root/README.md

 Deployment: https://festive-meitner-dce61e.netlify.app/ \
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### `npm install`
+Installs npm to your local cloned repository.
+Do this in order to test your code locally!

 ### `npm start`

 Runs the app in the development mode.\